anatolio-deb/anyd/README.md

 # Anyd

 Anyd is a small framework that will help you build and use *any* custom Unix *daemon* process as a server.
-It will suite your daemon with API accessible over sockets, so you can query it for running your code or transmit the data.
+It will suite your daemon with API accessible over sockets, so you can query it for running your code remotely or transmit the data.
 Anyd provides you a client out-of-the-box, so you can start working with your daemon instantly.

 # How-to